Gibson Ripper

 The Gibson L9-S Ripper is a model of electric bass guitar made by Gibson Guitar Corporation.

 The Ripper was designed by Bill Lawrence, and manufactured from 1973 until 1983, the peak year being 1976.
 Most had a maple body with laminated maple neck; however a significant number manufactured in 1975 had lighter alder bodies while retaining the maple neck.
-Also in 1975, an edgier and slimmer body, with more beveling and contours around the horns of the bass, was introduced.
-The new look was geared towards heavier music that was gaining popularity under the ending decade.
+Also in 1975, a sharper-edged and slimmer body, with more beveling and contours around the horns of the bass, was introduced.
 The later models of 1976 and on featured a different routing in the body for the wires, and the pickups were screwed in by three posts as opposed to the old two-post variation.

 The Ripper was initially available in three colors: natural, black, and tobacco sunburst.
 Natural Rippers received a maple fingerboard, while black or sunburst basses received an ebony fingerboard.
 A handful of 1974 basses were finished in cherry sunburst, which was never listed as a standard finish option.
 These basses are extremely rare.

 The headstocks were painted black and featured the "Gibson" logo in gold script.
 Most models feature a black pickguard, though closer inspection reveals that some pickguards only appear black and are actually a very dark tortoiseshell pattern.
 A few early basses were equipped with a bright red tortoiseshell pickguard.

-The Ripper came equipped with two humbucking pickups designed especially for the Ripper by Bill Lawrence which were called "Super Humbuckers", and a four way pickup selector control.
+The L9-S came equipped with two humbucking pickups designed especially for the Ripper by Bill Lawrence which were called "Super Humbuckers."
+The "Q System" tone circuit included a master volume, master tone, a midrange roll-off, and a four position pickup selector control:

+The original circuit had no provision for the neck pickup being soloed.
+Some owners had their basses modified to replace position 4 with that option, finding the out-of-phase, series wiring to be too brittle and biting.

 There was also a fretless version of the Ripper – identical in all respects (fretboard aside).

-The original Gibson model is now rare and has seen significant inflation in value recently; however a cheaper Epiphone model was still in production for a few years, it was featured with two single coil pickups rather than Gibson's Super Humbuckers.
+The original Gibson model is now rare and has seen significant inflation in value over time.
+Epiphone offered a less expensive model that was produced for several years.
+Although it shared the same body style and aesthetic of the original, it was equipped with either a single humbucking pickup, or a P/J set instead of the original's Super Humbuckers.
+The circuits were simplified as well, and necks were typically bolt-on and not set.